-Offences and penalties relating to documents.
+Offences and penalties relating to documents

-- 104. (1) A person who, with intent to deceive any person; - (a) alters, uses, lends, or allows to be used, or - (b) makes or has in his possession anything resembling, or - (c) makes any false statement or withholds information in order to obtain, or - (d) issues without belief in its authenticity or veracity, any document is guilty of an offence.
+- (a) alters, uses, lends or allows to be used; - (b) makes or has in his possession anything resembling; - (c) makes any false statement or withholds information in order to obtain; or - (d) issues without belief in its authenticity or veracity, any document is guilty of an offence.

-- (2) Every person responsible for the issue of a driving licence, learner's licence or certificate of vehicle registration shall endorse on that licence or certificate the time and date at which it is issued and it shall be an offence for any such person to pre-time or pre-date any such licence or certificate. - (3) A person who uses or connives at the use of any document for any purpose other than that for which it is issued is guilty of an offence. - (4) A person who makes any false declaration in any application made under this Law is guilty of an offence. - (5) Any person convicted of an offence under this section shall be liable on summary conviction to a fine not exceeding two thousand dollars or to a period of imprisonment not exceeding twelve months or to both.
+- (2) Every person responsible for the issue of a driving licence, learner's licence or certificate of vehicle registration shall endorse on that licence or certificate the time and date at which it is issued, and it is an offence for any such person to pre-time or pre-date any such licence or certificate. - (3) Whoever uses or connives at the use of any document for any purpose other than that for which it is issued is guilty of an offence. - (4) Whoever makes any false declaration in any application made under this Law is guilty of an offence. - (5) Whoever is convicted of an offence under this section is liable on summary conviction to a fine of two thousand dollars and to imprisonment for twelve months.

-Powers of constables.
+Powers of constables

-105. (1) If a constable has reasonable cause to believe that a document produced to him in pursuance of any provision of this
+- 111. (1) If a constable has reasonable cause to believe that a document produced to him under this Law is a document- - (a) in relation to which an offence has been committed under section 110: or - (b) which has expired or appears to have been unlawfully written or marked upon, he may take possession of that document.

-Law is -
+(2) In this Part-

-- (a) a document in relation to which an offence has been committed under section 104 above, or - (b) a document which has expired or appears to have been unlawfully written or marked upon, he may take possession of that document. - (2) For the purposes of this Part, "document" includes any certificate, licence, plate, tag or other document or thing prescribed for the purpose of this Law or regulations.
+"document" includes any certificate, licence, plate, tag or other document or thing prescribed for the purpose of this Law or regulations.

-Obstruction of police.
+Obstruction of police

-106. A person who obstructs or hinders a constable in the course of doing his duty in enforcing any provision of this Law or regulations is guilty of an offence, and if that offence (or an attempt to commit such an offence) involves the use of a vehicle or the attachment to or carriage in a vehicle of any device or thing, not being part of the normal equipment of that vehicle, which is capable of impeding, balking or frustrating the purpose of a radar speed meter as defined by section 77(4), or the mechanical or running efficiency of any police equipment or vehicle, then the vehicle to which that device or thing is attached or in which it is carried may, at the discretion of any court, be forfeited to the Crown.
+112. Whoever obstructs or hinders a constable in the course of doing his duty in enforcing this Law or regulations is guilty of an offence, and if that offence (or an attempt to commit such an offence) involves the use of a vehicle or the attachment to or carriage in a vehicle of any device or thing, not being part of the normal equipment of that vehicle, which is capable of impeding, balking or frustrating the purpose of a radar speed meter as defined by section 81(4), or the mechanical or running efficiency of any police equipment or vehicle, then the vehicle to which that device or thing is attached or in which it is carried may, at the discretion of any court, be forfeited to the Crown.

-Vicarious responsibility.
+Vicarious responsibility

-107. Where a corporation is convicted of an offence under this Law or regulations, any director or officer found by reason of his negligence or otherwise to be responsible for the conduct of the corporation giving rise to the conviction shall be punishable with any punishment provided by this Law or regulations for that offence.
+113. Where a corporation is convicted of an offence under this Law or regulations, any director or officer found by reason of his negligence or otherwise to be responsible for the conduct of the corporation giving rise to the conviction shall be punishable with any punishment provided by this Law or regulations for that offence.

-Power to require motor vehicle to be weighed.
+Power to require motor vehicle to be weighed

-108. (1) The Director or any constable may require the driver of a motor vehicle licensed according to its maximum gross weight to drive him with the motor vehicle to the nearest weighbridge for the purpose of determining the maximum gross weight of the motor vehicle.

-(2) A person who, upon being requested pursuant to subsection (1) above to proceed to the nearest weighbridge, fails to do so is guilty of an offence.
+- 114. (1) The Director or any constable may require the driver of a motor vehicle licensed according to its maximum gross weight to drive him with the motor vehicle to the nearest weighbridge for the purpose of determining the maximum gross weight of the motor vehicle. - (2) Whoever, upon being requested under subsection (1) to proceed to the nearest weighbridge, fails to do so is guilty of an offence.

-General penalty.
+General penalty

-109. A person who contravenes, fails to comply with or is in breach of any provision of any part of this Law or any regulation for which no penalty is elsewhere prescribed is guilty of an offence and punishable on summary conviction with a fine not exceeding five hundred dollars or with imprisonment for a term not exceeding three months or both.
+115. Whoever contravenes, fails to comply with or is in breach of this Law or any regulation for which no penalty is elsewhere prescribed is guilty of an offence and liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.

-General power of arrest.
+General power of arrest